 Many types of NEFCU accounts can be set up as either a Custodial or Trust account relationship.

-Trust Accounts (also known as payable on death, or POD accounts) avoid probate because the asset passes to the beneficiary upon death of the accountholder.
-The accountholder(s) is/are the only person(s) who can withdraw funds from the account.
+Trust accounts (also known as payable on death (POD) accounts) avoid probate because the asset passes to the beneficiary upon death of the accountholder.
+The accountholder(s) is(are) the only person(s) who can withdraw funds from the account.
 The beneficiary(ies) may be changed at any time by the accountholder.